 TWO: Second in our top 10 was a smartphone/tablet/laptop.
 You’ll need to be connected from the get-go so make sure you have at least one device with you before you set off.

 THREE: Surprisingly, reading material came in at number three.
-No matter where you choose to live in Spain, reading material in English is going to be hard to come by so it’s as well to stock up with as many books as you think you’ll need to tide you over till your Christmas visit home.
+No matter where you choose to live in Spain, reading material in English is going to be hard to come by so it’s as well to have a Kindle/e-book reader or stock up with as many books as you think you’ll need to tide you over till your Christmas visit home.